EDUCATION

 BACKGROUND

-Mr. Utley was a Court-appointed Mediator in personal injury lawsuits for the Los Angeles County Superi¬or Court from 1999 to 2014 and served upon the Superior Court’s Arbitration and Settlement Confer¬ence panels prior to that time.
-He has been invited as a guest speaker to the 2009 Northwest Longshore Claims Administrators Seminar, 2010 Longshore Claims Association Seminar, 2012 Chartis Defense Base Act Seminar, 2013 Signal/LCA Maritime Conference, 2014 Annual Loyola Longshore Conference, 2016 Advance Consulting Inc. DBA Conference, and 2019 Longshore Claims Association Seminar.
-He has received a “AV- Preeminent 5.0 out of 5″ Martindale-Hubble Peer Review Rating for the past 20 years.
+He served as a Court-appointed Mediator in personal injury lawsuits for the Los Angeles County Superior Court from 1999 to 2014 and prior to that time upon that court’s Arbitration and Settlement Conference volunteer panel.
+He has been an invited speaker at the 2009 Northwest Longshore Claims Administrators Seminar, 2010 Longshore Claims Association Seminar, 2012 Chartis Defense Base Act Seminar, 2013 Signal/LCA Maritime Conference, 2014 Annual Loyola Longshore Conference, 2016 Advance Consulting Inc. DBA Conference, 2019 and 2022 Longshore Claims Association seminars.
+He is available to serve as a Mediator in association with Longshore-DBA Mediators, Inc.